 A refrigerator is the most hard working home appliance.
 It works hard to keep your food and beverage fresh.
 There are days when your industrious refrigerator goes out of order and faces problems.
-One such common problem with your refrigerator is that its freezer section is cold but the food section does not cool enough/at all.
+One such common problem with your refrigerator is that its freezer is cold but food section is warm.

 The several possible reasons behind this problem are: